day8/lein-git-inject/README.md

 # lein-git-inject

+This Leiningen middleware computes "version" from the ***the ambient git context***  - specifically the branch's ***latest git tag***.

-Leiningen projects normally provide an explicit `version` as the 2nd argument to `defproject` (within the `project.clj` file), like this:
+Leiningen projects normally explicit provide `version` as the 2nd argument to `defproject` (within the `project.clj` file), like this:
 ```clj
 (defproject my-app "3.4.5"    ;;  <--- "3.4.5" is the version
    ...)
 ```

-This Leiningen middleware instead derives `version` from ***the ambient git context*** and, in particular, the ***latest git tag***.

-Your `defproject` will nominate a placeholder string, "lein-git-inject/version", where normally an explicit version would be expected, like this:
+When using this Leiningen middleware, your `defproject` will instead nominate a placeholder string, "lein-git-inject/version", where  the explicit version string would be expected, like this:
 ```clj
 (defproject my-app "lein-git-inject/version"
    ...)
 ```

 Then, at build time, this middleware will:
-   1. use ***a two-rule method*** to derive the "version" from ***the ambient git context***.
-We refer to this as `the derived version`.
+   1. use ***a two-rule method*** to compute the "version" from ***the ambient git context***.
+We refer to this as `the computed version`.
-   2. replace the placeholder string "lein-git-inject/version" with `the derived version`
+   2. replace the placeholder string "lein-git-inject/version" with `the computed version`

-As an added bonus, it also facilitates embedding `the derived version` (and certain other build-time values) within your ClojureScript application, making it readily available at run-time for purposes like logging.
+As an added bonus, it also facilitates embedding `the computed version` (and certain other build-time values) within your ClojureScript application, making it readily available at run-time for purposes like logging.

 ## The Ambient Git Context